-Instead, you should purchase fertilizer or add other compost to make up for any deficiencies in the soil.
+Instead, purchase fertilizer or add other compost to make up for any deficiencies in the soil.

 When looking at wood ash and its benefits and detriments to hostas, I like to go back to its components and their effects on soil.
 Here’s a brief rundown:

-- Silicon dioxide is found in some types of wood ash more than others.
+Silicon dioxide found in some types of wood ash more than others.
 This is beneficial when growing crops, but inessential to hostas.

-- Trace amounts of potassium, magnesium, iron, and various other beneficial minerals are found in wood ash and would benefit your hostas if your soil were deficient in them.
+Trace amounts of potassium, magnesium, iron, and various other beneficial minerals are in wood ash and would benefit your hostas if your soil were deficient in them.

 It’s important to note that there’s little here that your hostas couldn’t get through other means.
-The main consideration when using wood ash should be its impact on soil pH.
+The primary consideration when using wood ash should be its impact on soil pH.

 Many gardeners recommend using wood ash to deter slugs and snails from hosta gardens, but is this an effective way to manage pests?